PREAMBLE AND SUMMARY

 2.11.2.
 Operation of the Hungarian Nuclear Emergency Response System

-The structure and tasks of the Hungarian Nuclear Emergency Response System (HNERS) are outlined in the Govt.
+The structure and tasks of the Hungarian Nuclear Emergency Response System (HNERS) are outlined in Govt.
 Decree 167/2010 (V. 11) on the national nuclear emergency response system.
-Under normal circumstances, organizations of the HNERS are in the state of readiness and carry out preparatory work and training.
+Under normal circumstances, organizations of the HNERS are in a state of readiness and carry out preparatory work and training.
 The concerned organizations perform ongoing tasks related to measurement data acquisition, information acquisition, radiological data exchange and planning, information or cooperation.
-In a potential nuclear emergency, it is the task of the Nuclear Emergency Response Working Committee of the DMCC to provide the professional decision support.
-Within the affected installation, the person responsible for implementing tasks related to the response to a nuclear emergency is the chief executive of the installation; at national level, it is the chairperson of the DMCC; while in in the counties and in the capital it is the chairperson of the regionally competent County (Capital) Defence Committees.
-The chairperson of the County (Capital) Defence Committee is the Government's commissioner, whose deputy is, as far as response to disasters is concerned, the manager of the regional office of the professional disaster management organization.
-The National Radiation Monitoring, Early Warning and Surveillance System (NRMEWS) is responsible among others for monitoring the radiation situation in Hungary and operates to provide the information required for the decision support and decision making activities of the DMCC.
+In a potential nuclear emergency, it is the task of the Nuclear Emergency Response Working Committee of the DMCC to provide professional decision support.
+Within the affected installation, the person responsible for implementing tasks related to the response to a nuclear emergency is the chief executive of the installation; at the national level, it is the chairperson of the DMCC; while in the counties and in the capital, it is the chairperson of the regionally competent County (Capital) Defence Committees.
+The chairperson of the County (Capital) Defence Committee is the Government's commissioner, whose deputy is, as far as response to disasters is concerned, the management of the regional office of the professional disaster management organization.
+Among other tasks, the National Radiation Monitoring, Early Warning and Surveillance System (NRMEWS) is responsible for monitoring the radiation situation in Hungary, and it provides the information required for the decision support and decision making activities of the DMCC.
 The central body of the NRMEWS is the Nuclear Emergency Information and Analysis Centre working at the National Directorate General for Disaster Management of the Ministry of Interior.
 The tasks of the NRMEWS include the continuous monitoring, warning and verification of the national radiation situation, as well as supporting warnings and notifications according to the operating status of the HNERS by maintaining the early notification conditions of the national nuclear emergency response.
 In a nuclear emergency, it is the task of the HAEA to evaluate the nuclear safety and radiation conditions.
 Data and information for evaluation are provided by the Centre for Emergency Response, Training and Analysis (CERTA) operating within the organization of the HAEA and by the Nuclear Emergency Information and Analysis Centre operated by the National Directorate General for Disaster Management.
 Early detection tasks on the basis of monitoring of the national radiological conditions are fulfilled by the National Directorate General for Disaster Management.
 The nuclear emergency response related Real-time On-line Decision Support System for Nuclear Emergency Management (RODOS) also operates there, as well as the Hungarian Centre for the European Radiological Data Exchange Platform.